Hundreds rally in Niger, denouncing France, as the country's new junta seeks to justify its coup

 As numbers began to swell at a demonstration organized by the junta and civil society groups on Niger's independence day, protesters in Niamey pumped their fists in the air and chanted out support for neighboring countries that have also seen military takeovers in recent years.
 Some waved Russian flags, and one man brandished a Russian and Nigerien flag sewn together.

-Last week's coup toppled President Mohamed Bazoum — whose ascendency marked Niger's first peaceful, democratic transfer of power since its independence from France.
+Last week's coup toppled President Mohamed Bazoum — whose ascendency marked Niger's first peaceful, democratic transfer of power since independence from France in 1960.
 It has been accompanied by strident anti-French sentiment and raised questions about the future of the fight against extremism in Africa's Sahel region, where Russia and Western countries have vied for influence.

 The coup has been strongly condemned by Western countries and the West African regional bloc known as ECOWAS, which has threatened to use force to remove the junta if they don't hand back power to Bazoum.
 As tensions have grown in the capital and the region, many European countries have moved to evacuate their citizens.